How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Pushing the pot means gathering all of the chips that have been placed during the hand, and awarding them to the winner.

-Push all of these chips over to the winner, and then pass the dealer button to the first player to your left – your turn as the dealer for this round has now ended.
+Push all these chips over to the winner, and then pass the dealer button to the first player to your left – your turn as the dealer for this round has now ended.

 Different Dealing Rules for Poker Variations